AsmodeusXI/between-the-gates/resheph-factions.md

 - **Goal:** To build a suitable decoy signal to throw off potential aggressors.
 - **NPCs:**
     - Chief Engineer Sabelia Farol

+### Prominence [III; Vagabond Cynosure]

+Of the scofflaws and brigands that comprise the Vagabond Cynosure, the most daring and violent are hail from the organization known as Prominence.
+There are few would would dare to cross those wearing Prominence regalia on any ship in the Cynosure fleet, unless they had a mind to prove their worth to the power-hungry gang.
+Yet for their garrulous appearances and condescending swagger, the members of Prominence are caretakers of the fleet, just as they are scourges of the worlds of the Cluster.
+A common bond of vengeance keeps Prominence eager to strike out at the Cluster worlds, taking advantage of the Inference's crushing vice.

+- **Goal:** To steal a capital ship.
+- **NPCs:** —

 ---